How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 1) Set up a small local project folder before you start Cowork

 Cowork works best when the folder is clean, current, and limited to the specific task.
-Create a top-level folder for this job, drop in only the files you want Claude to use, and add one short text file that explains the output format you want.
+Create the reusable project folder, add only the files you want Claude to use, and keep sensitive client context out unless it is needed for the follow-up.

 2) Let Cowork inspect the folder and build a working plan